Show your stripes

 Spot the frog

-The frog is found in marshlands and sclerophyll forests under logs and vegetation and catching a glimpse of these stunning creatures is a rare and exciting occurrence.
-They are largely nocturnal but are also occasionally active during the day.
+These frogs are found in marshlands and sclerophyll forests under logs, and subalpine bogs of south-eastern NSW and the ACT.
+Catching a glimpse of these stunning creatures is a rare and exciting occurrence.
+They are largely nocturnal but are also occasionally active during the day on cloudy days.

 Home sweet home